smol-ninja/dot-claude/commands/prb/commit.md

   - Start with lowercase letter
   - No period at the end

+- IF short_mode is true:
+  - STOP HERE - use only the single-line subject
+  - DO NOT add body or footer

-- IF change is complex:
+- IF short_mode is false AND change is complex:
   - ADD detailed body (wrap at 72 characters)
   - EXPLAIN the "why" behind the change
   - SEPARATE body from subject with blank line

-- IF breaking change:
+- IF short_mode is false AND breaking change:
   - ADD footer: `BREAKING CHANGE: description`
   - EXPLAIN the impact and migration path

-### STEP 4: Create the commit
+### STEP 5: Create the commit

 TRY: